aiven/aiven-operator/docs/docs/resources/kafkaschema.md

 after deletion starts a brand-new subject at version 1.

-Update ordering: when schema and compatibilityLevel change in the same apply, the compatibility level is set first, because the registry validates a new version against the level currently configured for the subject.
+Update ordering: when schema and compatibilityLevel change in the same apply, the compatibility level is applied first, because the registry validates a new version against the level currently configured for the subject.
 A rejected schema leaves the new level applied.
+Removing compatibilityLevel reverts a subject-level override previously applied by the operator to a snapshot of the registry's current global default before the schema is registered; overrides created outside the operator, or changed outside it since they were applied, are left untouched.

 **Required**